gianluparri03/secretsantagenerator/README.md

 {
     "subject": "", // the emails subject; default "SecretSantaGenerator"

+    "notes": "", // added on the bottom on the email; default: none

     "lang": "", // one of the ones available; default: en

     "players": [ // the list of players; required